panathulamanoj/webdevprojecs/README.md

 handling, and secure session
 management.

+use command:
+node app.js
-use command node app.js run the the app in localhost:3000 you have to run the command in the
+run the the app in http://localhost:3000/ you have to run the command in the
 /yelpcamp directory.